1-geo/react-native-anime-app/README.md

 # React Native Anime App

 #### A React Native app consuming this [cool api](https://docs.api.jikan.moe/) to fetch anime characters.
 Functionalities included browse characters, search characters, favorite (persisted to memory not local storage).
+Design architecture used `Component Composition` Component AnimeCard is used to render in browse data in Home and Search screens.
+Other screens used are Landing, and AnimeDetails(displays more info about the selected character).

 `Dependencies`: